 Drought-hit New Mexico town eyes economic liftoff from Virgin Galactic space launch

-TRUTH OR CONSEQUENCES, N.M., July 10 (Reuters) - As the first passenger rocket plane gears up for takeoff, a sleepy desert town near Spaceport America in New Mexico is hoping for a liftoff from tourism.
+TRUTH OR CONSEQUENCES, N.M.
+(Reuters) -As the first passenger rocket plane gears up for takeoff, a sleepy desert town near Spaceport America in New Mexico is hoping for a liftoff from tourism.

 The oddly named town of Truth or Consequences, 30 miles from the launchpad, relies on its hot springs, healing waters, and nearby Elephant Butte reservoir for its livelihood.